-Biddy Boys of South Kerry in full costume carrying Brideogs.
-The customs and traditions surrounding Saint Brigid's Day in 1965.
+The Biddy Boys of south Kerry dress in full costume and carrying Brideogs.

 In a custom similar to the Wren Boys, reporter Seamus McConville takes a look at the Biddy Boys.
 The report features a procession of Biddy Boys in South Kerry in honour of Saint Brigid.
 The Biddy Boys are grown men dressed in costumes, who carry Saint Brigid Dolls called 'Brideogs', traditionally made from their grandmother's hair.
 The best dressed Biddy Boy wins a prize.